 Lobsters are neither fish nor mammal, but rather they are arthropods, closely related to insects.
 Like insects, they belong to the invertebrate family.
 These two-clawed marine creatures have one claw called the pincer and another called the crusher.
 And like humans, lobsters can be right or left handed, depending on whether the crusher claw is on the lobster’s right or left side.
 Most live lobsters are greenish until cooked.
 The pigments that make up the shell are destroyed by heat, except the red.

 Lobster is healthy for you.
 It contains iron, zinc, calcium and iodine, as well as vitamins A, B and B6.
 It has no saturated fat and is low in cholesterol and calories.
 Knowing “lobstahs” are good for you is one more reason to indulge your crustacean craving.
 Just don’t get me started on clam chowder.
 That’s another “only in New England” dish that goes well with salty air and Down East hospitality.

 The name, Ogunquit, means “beautiful place by the sea” in the indigenous Abenaki Indian language.
 If you go: Barnacle Billy’s has become so popular that “Billy’s etc” with a more formal menu has opened adjacent to the original.
 50-70 Perkins Cove Rd.Ogunquit.
-View both restaurants’ menus at the web site:www.barnbilly.com.
+View both restaurants’ menus, including their Maine lobster offerings, at the web site:www.barnbilly.com.
 Visit the Maine Office of Tourism at www.mainetourism.com.

 Related Article: Driving or Flying into Boston on your way to Maine or exploring New England, read: Dining Around: Boston